SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 The following steps are required to accomplish the above goals of sending and receiving messages using the Solace PubSub+ message broker.

 ### Description of Resources Required

 The Solace JCA 1.5 resource adapter is provided as a standalone RAR file and is versioned together with a specific release of the Solace JMS API.
 The JMS API libraries are bundled inside a single resource adapter RAR file for deployment to the WebSphere application server.

 * Resource: Solace JCA 1.5 resource adapter stand-alone RAR file (sol-jms-ra-%RELEASE%.rar)
-* Donwload Options:
+* Download Options:
   * [Solace Developer Portal]({{ site.links-downloads }}){:target="_top"} - Under JMS API
   * [Solace Customer SFTP]({{ site.links-jms-cust-rar-download }}){:target="_top"} - Path: `%VERSION%/Topic_Routing/APIs/JMS/Current/%RELEASE%`

 This integration guide will demonstrate the creation of Solace resources and the configuration of the WebSphere Application Server's managed resources.
-The section below outlines the resources that are created and used in the subsequent sections.
+The next section outlines the resources that are created and used.

 #### Solace Resource Naming Convention